 When you’re diagnosed with coeliac disease, you’re told barley is one of things you cannot eat.

-Coeliac UK has recently (Jan 2021) updated its guidelines stating that it will no longer be listing products containing barley malt extract or barley malt vinegar unless they are labelled as gluten free.
+In January 2021, Coeliac UK updated its guidelines to state that it would no longer be listing products containing barley malt extract or barley malt vinegar unless they are labelled as gluten free.

 • Heinz Rich and Tangy Sandwich Pickle